Occupational Accident Coverage: Is it Worth Getting the Insurance?

 - Disability benefits that form part of a disabled employee’s salary (but only for a certain period of time).

-It should be noted that disability benefits would help an independent contractor with truck payments, insurance, rent/mortgage payments and living expenses.
+It should be noted that disability benefits would help an independent contractor with truck payments, insurance, rent/mortgage payments, medical benefits, and living expenses.

 It is also possible that instead of the above 3 components, the policy will offer a single combined limit and a lump sum payment for all 3 cases.
 These 3 components are also accompanied by a per-accident deductible amount and a maximum payable amount on an annual basis.

 Trucking is one of the most popular professions and highly profitable industries in the United States.
-However, the risk of accidents and injuries in the profession is incredibly high and in such cases, owners/operators who are independent contractors are at a disadvantage as they cannot be covered by workers’ compensation insurance.
-For such people, the occupational accident insurance is an ideal choice for the following reasons:
+However, the risk of accidents and injuries in the profession is incredibly high, and in such cases, owners/operators who are independent contractors are at a disadvantage as workers’ compensation insurance cannot cover them.
+For such people, occupational accident insurance is an ideal choice for the following reasons:

 - Employers can still offer benefits to independent contractors for any injuries or accidents while under dispatch or contract.